 Do Not Trust Emails Asking For Personal Details

-In case you need to correct anything, it is better to type the URL of the institution manually than clicking links in email (reason explained in next section).
-Log in manually and make changes – only after confirming with the institution that apparently sent you email.
+In case you need to correct anything, it is better to type the URL of the institution manually than clicking links in an email (reason explained in the next section).
+Log in manually and make changes – only after confirming with the institution that apparently sent you the email.

 Note that no bank will ever send you an email asking for details so steer clear when dealing with such emails.